 Are NROTC Midshipmen housed together on campus?

-Each student makes his or her own arrangements with the university for housing.
-Students enrolled at Morehouse College will recieve a full room-and-board scholarship that can only be activated if that student is housed in White Hall.
-Living in White Hall, however, is not mandatory and students may live in any other residence hall, or in fraternities or sororities, at their option and at their own expense.
+No. Each student makes his or her own arrangements with the university for housing.
+Students may live in university dormitories, or in fraternities or sororities, at their option.
 Some upperclassmen choose to live in, and share the expenses of, nearby apartments.

 How do I go about applying for an NROTC scholarship?

-Start the process at the beginning of you high school senior year.
+Start the process before your high school senior year.
+The NROTC application opens on April 1 at the end of your junior year.
 The Navy Recruiting Command and Headquarters, Marine Corps accept and process all NROTC scholarship applications.
-Go to https://www.nrotc.navy.mil to start the application process.
+Go to nrotc.navy.mil to start the application process.
 The Navy Recruiting Command or Headquarters, Marine Corps will notify you of the results of the scholarship selection board.

 Will my scholarship selection be held up if I have trouble passing the medical exam?